 - Peanut butter - can be substituted with other nut butter like almond butter, cashew butter, tahini or sunbutter.

-- Almond extract - can be substituted for vanilla extract, pistachio extract, orange extract, or other flavored extract you like.
+- Almond extract - can be substituted for vanilla extract, pistachio extract, orange extract, or another flavored extract you like.

 - Dark chocolate - can be substituted for mini chocolate chips or omitted altogether.

-- For rolling the outside for decoration: instead of shredded coconut, you can use finely chopped walnuts, cocoa powder, finely chopped pistachios or sprinkles (fun for the kids!).
+- For rolling the outside for decoration: instead of shredded coconut, you can use finely chopped walnuts, cocoa powder, finely chopped pistachios (or fun sprinkles!)

 🔪 Instructions

-Step by step guide for how to make these chocolate coconut energy balls.
+Step-by-step guide for how to make these chocolate coconut date balls.

-Then, add all the other ingredients (if you'd like to roll your truffles in coconut for decoration, reserve some of that).
+- Step 2: Then, add all the other ingredients (if you'd like to roll them in coconut for decoration, reserve some of that).

-Process the rest of the ingredients until everything is well combined and it forms a thick "dough".
-Then, remove the blade and get ready to roll up some truffles!
+- Step 3: Process the rest of the ingredients until everything is well combined and it forms a thick "dough".
+Then, remove the blade and get ready to roll up some date balls!

 🥡 Make ahead and storage tips

-These plant-based energy balls store best in the refrigerator or freezer, where they will stay firm and keep their shape.
+These date balls store best in the refrigerator or freezer, where they will stay firm and keep their shape.
 Heat will make them soften.

 So, once they have set, you can transfer them to an airtight container and place them in the refrigerator or freezer for storage.